 Solving this problem requires understanding why the patient does not trust dentists.
 To find out why your patient feels this way say, “I am sorry to hear that, I presume a previous experience has made you feel this way?”

 Now, listen.
 Let your patient tell you why he or she hates going to the dentist.
 By listening, you allow your patient to get the issue out in the open and some of your patients will be able to completely let go of the issue.
 The benefit to you is that because you took the time to listen, your patient’s sense of trust with you grows.

 When a patient is on time and your office is running behind, an uncomfortable and boring waiting area only adds to your patient’s frustration.
 Be sure the furniture you purchase is comfortable and that you offer your patients something to do besides just read a magazine; free WiFi and an interesting television program are desirable.
 Placing small tables throughout the waiting area gives your patients a comfortable place to use their tablets and laptops; in addition, children can use these tables to work on their homework.

-This content is brought to you by Weave.
-To learn more about growing your dental practice and building lasting relationships with your patients visit https://getweave.com/demo/ today and request your free, no-commitment demonstration.
+To learn more about growing your dental practice and building lasting relationships with your patients request your free demo.